 - Accept or Decline Award.
-(Access available May 2019) You must first claim your CNET ID; Pritzkers Registrar will facilitate this process with you beginning in May 2019.
+Prior to matriculation, Pritzker's Registrar will contact you with instructions for setting up a CNET ID, the account that allows you to access UChicago online services.
 Upon claiming your CNET ID you should access My UChicago to accept, decline or modify your financial aid awards.

 - Master Promissory Note.
 All federal loans will be disbursed by the Department of Education.
 All students seeking Unsubsidized Stafford Direct Loans or Grad PLUS Direct Loans must fill out a Master Promissory Note (MPN) with the Department of Education.
 Select University of Chicago as your school.
-To complete your MPN, go to http://studentloans.gov and sign in with your FSA ID and password.
-If you do not have a FSA ID, visit https://fsaid.ed.gov/npas/index.htm and complete the necessary steps.
-If you are borrowing Grad PLUS loans as well as Unsubidized Stafford loans, you will need to complete a separate MPN for your Grad PLUS loans.
+To complete your MPN, go to the Federal Student Aid ("FSA") Website and sign in with your FSA ID and password.
+If you do not have a FSA ID, visit the FSA website and complete the necessary steps.
+If you are borrowing Grad PLUS loans as well as Unsubsidized Stafford loans, you will need to complete a separate MPN for your Grad PLUS loans.

 - Entrance Counseling.
 Before you can receive your first loan disbursement, you will need to complete entrance counseling.
 Entrance counseling is a requirement of the Department of Education and the University of Chicago.
 Entrance counseling explains the obligations you agree to meet as a condition of receiving a Direct Loan.
-To complete your entrance counseling, sign into http://studentloans.gov using your Federal Student Aid ID and password.
+To complete your entrance counseling, sign into http://studentaid.gov using your FSA ID and password.
 Select Complete Counseling and then select Entrance Counseling.
 If you are borrowing a Grad PLUS loan, you will need to complete the Grad PLUS entrance counseling as well.

-- Pritzker Loan Master Promissory Note Process - If you are taking a Pritzker Loan for the first time please visit https://www.ecsi.net/promw87/.
-Upon accessing the website please be ready to enter "W87" for the school client code.
-All first time borrowers will receive an instructional email from ECSI that will include a PIN.
-Upon accessing ECSI you will need this PIN to authenticate your identity to complete your institutional loan requirements.
+- Pritzker Loan Master Promissory Note Process.
+If you are taking a Pritzker Loan for the first time please visit ECSI.
+Upon accessing the website, be ready to enter "W87" for the school client code.
+All first-time borrowers will receive an instructional email from ECSI that will include a PIN.
+Upon accessing ECSI, you will need this PIN to authenticate your identity to complete your institutional loan requirements.

 - Direct Deposit.
-If you will qualify for a refund, the fastest way to get your refund will be through direct deposit.
-Incoming students will be able to sign up for direct deposit after August 1st.
-Stay tuned to your UChicago emails for additional details in the meantime.
+If you qualify for a refund, the fastest way to get your refund will be through direct deposit.
+Incoming students will receive instructions for setting up direct deposit from the Office of Financial Aid.